Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 Or use a mod manager.

 NOTE: This mod needs to be installed on the SERVER and all CLIENTS
+NOTE: Configs may be renamed or reshuffled upon mod updates, so always check the config file when updating this mod

 CONFIGURATION
 ================================================================